amaccarini/Modelica-PhD-course/README.md

 The course is organized in three days.
 In the first day, the course gives a basic introduction of Modelica fundamentals by introducing object-oriented and equation-based modeling.
 In the second day, the concepts previously learnt are used to develop a building model equipped with a radiator system and an air-based cooling system.
 In the third day, a district heating system model will be developed by connecting substations, piping network and central plant.

+{: .warning }
+> This website documents the features of the current `main` branch of the Just the Docs theme.

 Teaching will be provided as a mix of lecture presentations, hands-on trainings, simulation exercises and discussions.

 ### Target audience: